 The Great Pacific Airshow

-3rd annual show line-up will feature the USAF Thunderbirds, in what is sure to be a spectacular event.
+4th annual show line-up will feature the, USAF Thunderbirds, The Royal Air Force Aerobatic Team, the Red Arrows, Canadian Forces Snowbirds, and others, in what is sure to be a spectacular event.
 The Huntington Beach Airshow is free to the public with a large event footprint spanning Huntington City Beach from Seapoint to Beach Boulevard.
 Make it a day down at the beach and grab a bonfire pit to cook out while watching the show.
 Or grab a bite to eat at restaurants like Duke's, Sandy's that are right by the Huntington Beach Pier or Jack's and Zack's that are right by the viewing area of the airshow.
 Parking will be available but is limited, and any frequent questions about the show can be found here.
-In addition, there will be RV parking and VIP tickets available.

-Show center is located across Pacific Coast Highway- across from The Waterfront Beach Resort, a Hilton Hotel.
+Show center is located Pacific Coast Highway & Huntington Street.
 Anywhere along the beach north or south of this location will be a terrific spot to view the show.

 - Beach guests should anticipate little to no shade.
 Bring a beach umbrella if you need a shaded area.

 - Handicap seating area on the pier will be available on a first come first served basis.
 Please be aware that no transportation is offered from your vehicle to and around the airshow site.

 - Yes, you can watch the airshow from a boat on the water.
 Boaters should refer to the US Coast Guard notice to mariners for further location information.

 - Yes, you can swim and surf during the show however expect to only be able to swim in waist deep water during the show time.

 Parking will be available on a first come, first served basis around the city.
 Biking or walking are suggested for those who live / are staying close.
 For the Great Pacific Airshow parking guide please click here.